ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/add-barcode-settings.md

 dce.setScanRegion(scanRegion, error: &error)
 ```

 The above settings are enough for the majority of usage scenarios.
-However, if the performance is still not satisfying, the following articles will help you on improveing the performance.
+However, if the performance is still not satisfying, the following articles will help you on improving the performance.